-GRADING SYSTEM-Final grades are assigned as follows: A, Superior; B, Good, C, Acceptable; D, Passing; S, Satisfactory; U, Unsatisfactory; F, Failure.
-Grade points are assigned as follows: A-3; B-2; C-1; D-0; F-0.
+GRADING SYSTEM - Final grades are assigned as follows: A, Superior; B, Good; C, Acceptable; D, Passing; S, Satisfactory; U, Unsatisfactory; F, Failure.
+Grade points are assigned as follows: A - 3; B - 2; C - 1; D - 0; F - 0.
 For graduate students see Graduate School.

 A grade of "Incomplete" (IN) is assigned when the quality of work has been of passing grade, but the student has been prevented by illness or other justifiable cause from completing the work required prior to the final examination.
 If the student is both "Incomplete" in his work and absent from the final examination, the grade of "Absent Examination" (X) is reported, the instructor shall indicate whether or not the quality of work has been of passing grade.
-If passing a grade of "X" is assigned; if not passing, the grade shall be "XF".
+If passing a grade of "X" is assigned; if not passing, the grade shall be "XF."
 Grades of "Incomplete" and "Absent Examination" in required subjects not cleared within one resident quarter shall be repeated.
 Graduating seniors must clear all incompletes (IN) and absent examination (X) within the first two (2) weeks of their graduating quarter.
 Graduate students shall remove incomplete grades within a reasonable time and will not be allowed to graduate with grades of "Incomplete" on their records.
 A student absent from a final examination for any reason other than personal illness must obtain an excuse from the respective Division Chairman in order to take the examination.

-A grade of "Withdrawn" (W) will be assigned when the student drops a course with the permission of the Division Chairman within the first two weeks of a quarter, or when he is permitted for special reasons to drop the course without penalty after this period.
-A grade of "Withdrawn Failing" (WF) is assigned to a course dropped with penalty.
+A grade of "Withdrawn" (W) will be assigned when the student drops a course within the first two weeks of a quarter.
+A grade of "Withdrawn Failing" (WF) or (WP) will be assigned for a course dropped after this period.